CopernicaMarketingSoftware/Documentation/Publisher/en/rest-fields-parameter.md

 * **&lt;=**, **&gt;=**: smaller or equal to, greater or equal to
 * **=~** en **!~**: *like*, *not like*

-The *like* and *not like* operators can be used to match profiles.
+The "like" and "not like" operators can be used to match profiles.
 If you use such an operator you can use the % and \_ wildcards.
 The \_ replaces exactly one token, regardless of what that token is.
 The % matches a series of tokens of any length.
 You could specifically fetch all profiles with a first name